Development Charges

 Where Section 26.1 of the DC Act applies in respect of a development, the development charges are payable in annual installments in accordance with the requirements of Sub-section 26(3) of the DC Act.

-Please be advised that all inquiries and requests relating to compliance letters for plans of subdivision requests are to be sent to: admin.dcs@peelregion.ca
+All inquiries and requests relating to compliance letters for plans of subdivision must be made to admin.dcs@peelregion.ca

 The Development Charges Act, 1997 (DC Act) requires that the Region prepare a background study prior to passing a new development charge by-law.